 Module Injection Framework (MIF) is a set of classes that allow you to organize an MVVM application.

 The DevExpress MVVM Framework provides the following components to simplify application development:

-LayoutTreeHelper.
-Provides an API for searching nodes and iterating through logical and visual trees' elements.
+- LayoutTreeHelper.
+Provides an API for searching nodes and iterating through elements of logical and visual trees.